hauberk-app/docs/docs/domains.md

 ### DNS Records

 **MX:** A MX (Mail Exchange) record accepts inbound email.
-Hauberk generates two MX records: `feedback-smpt` for receiving email events like bounces and clicks, and `inbound-smtp` for [processing inbound email](/inbound-email.md) sent to your domain.
+Hauberk generates two MX records: `feedback-smtp` for receiving email events like bounces and clicks, and `inbound-smtp` for [processing inbound email](/inbound-email.md) sent to your domain.
 [Learn more about MX records](/docs/dns/mx-mail-exchange)

 **TXT:** TXT (Text) records are checked by recipient email providers to verify the authenticity of the emails you send.
 Hauberk generates three TXT records: a SPF record, a DKIM/DomainKey record, and a DMARC record.
 [Learn more about TXT records](/docs/dns/txt)